Skip to main content

 Setting up a project

-Horizontal aspects to be considered when designing your project:
+Horizontal aspects to be considered when designing a project

 In addition to complying with the formal criteria and setting up sustainable cooperation arrangement with all project partners, the following elements can contribute to increasing the impact and qualitative implementation of ‘European Youth Together projects’ throughout the different project phases.
 Applicants are encouraged to take these opportunities and dimensions into account when designing their project.